challsted/dotfiles/README.md

 # What this is for

-Just a place for me to share my current "dot files" with everyone and a easy way to make sure I stay in sync acrosst multiple devices.
+Just a place for me to share my current "dot files" with everyone and a easy way to make sure I stay in sync across multiple devices.
 Feel free to take any or all of them, tweak them to your desire and distribute them!

 ### Optional Template Repo